 ATP’s innovative Champions program not only recognizes award winners at an annual ceremony, but also promotes them year-round with magazine advertisements, blog posts, and videos such as the one accompanying this article.

-This is for good reason, according to Chris Hamiton, bureau chief of Arlington County Commuter Services.
+This is for good reason, according to Chris Hamilton, bureau chief of Arlington County Commuter Services.
 Hamilton, shown below, said, “The secret of Arlington County’s success is this private-sector help that Arlington receives from these companies.”

 Champions aren’t the only beneficiaries in this program.
-Dennis Leach, Arlington County Director of Transportation, shown below, said, “Our research has shown that making it easy for workers or tenants get where they want to go is [Arlington’s] competitive advantage.”
+Dennis Leach, Arlington County Director of Transportation, shown above, said, “Our research has shown that making it easy for workers or tenants get where they want to go is [Arlington’s] competitive advantage.”

 Additional videos, including interviews with individual Champions awards winners, are available at the ATP YouTube page.